tier4/driving_log_replayer/docs/introduction/preparation.en.md

 # Preparation

-The following work is required to use driving_log_replayer.
+The following steps are required to use driving_log_replayer.

-1. Build driving_log_replayer with autoware
+1. Build driving_log_replayer with Autoware
-2. install driving_log_replayer_cli
+2. Install driving_log_replayer_cli
-3. create the cli configuration file
+3. Create the cli configuration file
-4. Place the scenario and dataset for evaluation in the specified directory
+4. Place the scenario and dataset for evaluation in the specified directory (described below)

 ## build driving_log_replayer

-This package uses Autoware functionality, so it should be set up with Autoware.
+This package uses Autoware's functionalities and depends on packages which are implemented there so it should be set up with Autoware.
-Add driving_log_replayer and driving_log_replayer dependencies perception_eval and ros2_numpy to simulator.repos in the root of autoware and build it with autoware.
+To build the `driving_log_replayer` with an Autoware please add the following dependencies into `simulator.repos` file in the Autoware repository.

 ```yaml
 simulator/driving_log_replayer: